aminroosta/article-react-native-art-svg/README.md

 // example use: <PlusIcon fill="red" size={200} />
 ```

+We have a some regular expressions to parse the `path` attribute, `segment` is used to split commands to [`M4 4`, `V0`, ... , `z`] and `number` is used to split the numbers in each command.

+We know the original size is `10`, so we just scale each number by `size/10` (`numbers.map(n => n * size/10).join(' ')`).

-Let's try a more complicated icon, say a tractor!
+So far so good, now let's try a complicated icon, say a tractor!

 <img src="images/screen_tractor.png" style="width:400px" alt="icons" />

-There is no sign of `mask` here, no need to worry about it this time.
+This icon is not masked, we don't need to worry about `mask` this time.
+However this icon is much more complicated, we have multiple `path` elements with much more complicated `d` attributes.

-If we do the same procedure, export from sketch then use svgo to optimize we get the following.
+After optimizing the sketch output wiht SVGO we get the following result.

 ```html
 <svg width="97" height="68" xmlns="http://www.w3.org/2000/svg">